excsn/fibre/ioc/API_REFERENCE.md

 **`add_singleton_with_name`**

-Registers a named singleton factory for a type `T`.
+Registers a named singleton factory.

 ```rust
 pub fn add_singleton_with_name<T: Any + Send + Sync>(